microsoft/hands-on-lab-serverless/docs/workshop.md

 navigation_levels: 3
 ---

-# Products Hands-on-Lab - Azure Serverless Architecture
+# Product Hands-on Lab - Azure Serverless Architecture

 Welcome to this Azure Serverless Workshop.
 You'll be experimenting with Azure Serverless services in multiple labs to achieve a real world scenario.
 Don't worry, even if the challenges will increase in difficulty, this is a step by step lab, you will be guided through the whole process.